sesogr/jontintoncylbortul/src/pages/products/index.md

 full_image: /img/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions
-  description: We make it easy to make great coffee a part of your life.
+  description: We make it easy to have great coffee as a part of your life.
 Choose
     one of our monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans: